konung-yaropolk/AutoStatLib/README.md

 # set the parameters:
-paired = False     # is groups dependend or not tails = 2          # two-tailed or one-tailed result popmean = 0        # population mean - only for single-sample tests needed
+paired = False     # is groups dependent or not tails = 2          # two-tailed or one-tailed result popmean = 0        # population mean - only for single-sample tests needed